 Hop Sing Laundromat’s air of mystery enhances its allure — and the outstanding drinks don’t hurt, either.
 The hidden Chinatown cocktail bar features a strict set of rules enforced by owner/proprietor Lê.
 Dressing inappropriately, taking photos inside, or doing something else to break one of them is to risk being added to the bar’s banned list.
-And no one wants to be banned from a beautiful bar with top-shelf liquor, fresh juices squeezed to order, and some of the best recipes around.
+And no one wants to be banned from a beautiful bar with top-shelf liquor and some of the best cocktail recipes around.

 Jose Garces’ Olde Bar in Old City pays tribute to the address’s former life as the legendary Bookbinder’s by keeping fish house punch on the menu (three types of rum, brandy, peach cordial, and lemon).
-The long cocktail list includes other classics, from an old fashioned to a tiki-tastic jungle bird, alongside newer concoctions.
+The long cocktail list includes other classics, alongside newer concoctions.

-Named a James Beard Award semifinalist in 2017 for its bar program, Kensington’s industrial-chic cocktail spot Martha is big on bold, but balanced, flavors.
-Bartender and “fermentation director” Mike Landers infuses his drinks with acidity, spice, bitterness, and funk in the form of ingredients like kombucha, jalapeño, and salted orange.
+Named a James Beard Award semifinalist in 2017 for its bar program, Kensington’s cocktail spot Martha is big on bold but balanced flavors.
+The drinks are infused with acidity, spice, bitterness, and funk in the form of ingredients like fermented honeycomb, wasabi, and apricot matcha tea.